MaxHalford/maxhalford.github.io/content/blog/airbnb-energy-usage.md

 ### Host stays

-To do a fair comparison, I had to know the days when someone who didn't book with Airbnb was in my SO's appartment -- basically friends and family.
+To do a fair comparison, I had to know the days when someone who didn't book with Airbnb was in my SO's apartment -- basically friends and family.
 We did this by jogging our memory and backchecking our calendars.
 We manually inputted the dates into a table.

 ### Weather